 When Can a Landlord Increase the Rent?

 A landlord can increase rent at the end of any lease term.
-A lease is a legally binding contract, and the landlord must abide by the terms, including the set monthly rent.
-However, there are no control laws in California, so any time a lease expires, the landlord can raise the rent as much as they like and allow the tenant the chance to renew at the new rate.
+A lease is a legal and binding contract for all valid terms, including the set monthly rent.
+California does not have statewide rent stabilization, so any time a lease expires, the landlord may offer the tenant an option to renew the lease at any chosen rate for rent (subject to local laws and requirements).

 5. Withhold Security Deposits

 For example, a landlord would be unable to withhold the security deposit for property damage incurred from normal wear and tear.
-Normal wear and tear is deterioration or damage that happens as a result of a tenant living in and using the rental unit in a reasonable manner.
+Normal wear and tear is deterioration or damage that occurs from ordinary and responsible use of property.

 Consequences for Landlords Who Withhold Security Deposits

 A landlord who withholds a tenant’s security deposit will be responsible for repaying the tenant the whole security deposit amount.
-Furthermore, the landlord may also be on the hook for attorney’s fees and three times the amount of the security deposit.
+The landlord may also be on the hook for attorney’s fees and up to three times the amount of the security deposit.

 When Can a Landlord Withhold a Tenant’s Security Deposit?